Multipole decomposition of gravitational lensing: Discussion and Conclusions

-Concluding, we emphasize that the new approach presented here is applicable to all weakly aspherical, compact lenses in all lensing regimes (one can demonstrate this by using the approach shown in \cite{Turyshev-Toth:2021-all-regions}).
-Advantages of our approach arise from the fact that one can now describe lensing by any such mass distribution using physically justified lens models.
-These results are new and may be used to study gravitational lensing with a wide range of realistic astrophysical lenses.
-The new findings are useful for ongoing astrophysics investigations with gravitational lensing including those with the SGL.
-Results, when available, will be reported elsewhere.
+The new approach presented here is applicable to all weakly aspherical, compact lenses in all lensing regimes (one can demonstrate this by using the approach shown in \cite{Turyshev-Toth:2021-all-regions}).
+Advantages of our approach arise from the fact that we can now describe lensing by any such mass distribution using physically justified lens models.
+These results are new and may be used to study gravitational lensing with a wide range of realistic astrophysical systems, including the SGL.